 Target groups

 The data can potentially underpin scientific publications.
-Scientists of tsunami, earthquake, volcano, weather, and climate changes; scientists, policy maker of disaster mitigation strategy and studies.
+Scientists of tsunami, earthquake, volcano, weather, and climate changes; scientists, policy makers of disaster mitigation strategy and studies.

 Scientific Impact

-Yes.
-As new discoveries such as the sources and characteristics of potential tsunami sources which is not known well before; new ways of hazards simulation and analysis; the support of new modelling scheme; and the change processes of climate and disaster events, etc.
+The data can support new discoveries such as the sources and characteristics of potential tsunami sources or new ways of hazards simulation and analysis.
+The data can also support new modelling schemes and the change processes of climate and disaster events.

 Approach to sharing

-Almost every government has strict regulation for announcement of weather and natural hazards, so we are focusing on research instead of releasing results to public.
-Moreover, the sharing is still up to the clearance of right for dissemination from the original agency.
-At least during the project years, the data we collected or generated would be shared in a restricted way and for academic purposes only.
+Almost every government has strict regulation for announcement of weather and natural hazards, so the centre is focusing on research instead of releasing results to the public.
+Moreover, sharing is still up to the clearance of right for dissemination from the original agency.
+At least during the project years, the data collected or generated would be shared in a restricted way and for academic purposes only.

 Archiving and preservation

-The data will be organised and management in repository over the distributed infrastructure.
-We plan to have no more than three copies of the data set at different sites.
+The data will be organised and managed in a repository over the distributed infrastructure.
+The CC plans to have no less than three copies of the data set at different sites.
 Academia Sinica (Taiwan) is in charge of the long-term data preservation.

 EISCAT_3D Competence Centre